Tips & Guides

 Adobe Acrobat Pro offers the most granular compression controls available, letting you tune exactly how each element of the PDF is optimised.

-Using “Reduce File Size” (Quick)
+Using “Reduce File Size” (quick)

-Using PDF Optimizer (Advanced)
+Using PDF Optimizer (advanced)

 Method 4: Compress via Google Slides or Docs

-For presentations or documents stored in Google Drive, the PDF export quality setting directly controls output file size.
+For presentations or documents stored in Google Drive, the PDF export quality directly controls output file size.

 Method 5: Use Ghostscript (Free, Command Line)

-Ghostscript is a powerful free tool for PDF manipulation available on Windows, Mac and Linux.
+Ghostscript is a powerful free tool available on Windows, Mac and Linux.
 It is the engine behind many online compression tools and gives you direct control over output quality.
+The following command compresses a PDF to screen-optimised quality:

 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf

 Replace /screen with /ebook for 150 DPI (good balance) or /printer for 300 DPI (high quality, larger file).
-The /screen setting targets 72 DPI images and is suitable for digital distribution where print quality is not needed.

 Method 6: Split the PDF First

-Sometimes the easiest solution is not to compress a large PDF but to split it into smaller sections.
-If you are submitting a 30-page document and the portal has a 10 MB limit, splitting it into two or three parts may be more practical than compressing a heavily image-based file.
+Sometimes the simplest solution is not compression but division.
+If you are submitting a 30-page document to a portal with a 10 MB limit, splitting it into sections may be more practical than compressing a heavily image-based file.
+Use Convixy’s free PDF Splitter to extract specific page ranges as separate documents.

 How Much Can You Actually Reduce a PDF?